 Fira is also good for bars and nightlife.
 There are plenty of options for all tastes, including Irish pubs and jazz bars.
 It’s not exactly the party-lifestyle of Mykonos, but you will definitely find something you like.

-Day 3 in Santorini – Visit Kamari / Monolithos beach, spend the evening in Oia
+Santorini Itinerary Day 3 – Visit Kamari / Monolithos beach, spend the evening in Oia

 If you haven’t had enough of the black beaches yet, you can go for a morning swim in Kamari or Monolithos.
 Spend the evening at the world-famous Oia, and have fun trying to take photos without any people in them!